 That commitment to engage and understand first, then move forward with ideas and strategies based on the voice of customers, has given Barnes & Noble College a deeper understanding of its audiences and suggested key opportunities where it could help with specific issues.
 By listening and gaining a better understanding of Millennials career preparation skills for example, the company developed the Career Now initiative, backed by powerful online and on-campus programs, including increased opportunities to leverage previously underutilized campus career services programs and better develop the value students found in using faculty for career advice and guidance.

-Listening has also helped with recent product and service innovations as Barnes & Noble College’s Market Research Specialist, Steve McSpiritt, explained.
-“With Gen Z now on campus, they represent a whole new set of needs and challenges,” he says.
+Listening has also helped with recent product and service innovations as Marie Policastro, Director of Partnership Marketing for Barnes & Noble College, explained.
+“With Gen Z now on campus, they represent a whole new set of needs and challenges,” she says.
 “To make sure we better understand how to engage with them, we researched their college expectations, aspirations and use of learning technology.”
 Though that process reported that Gen Z value an academic education, it also revealed important learnings that will help not only Barnes & Noble College provide better support opportunities tailored to the unique needs of this generation, but also the opportunity to share that knowledge with college faculty, instructors and administration.
 For example, the company has incorporated those learnings into teaching and learning tools in its new LoudCloud platform, providing faculty, advisors and students with more affordable and effective courseware options and extending the most effective support tools to students through analytical tools to help ensure and support their success.

 The common theme, emerging from all of Barnes & Noble College’s research, is that students of all generations and all walks of life are looking for that sense of connection and support critical to their overall social and academic college experience.
 Working to build those strategies with their college partners, the company has learned to keep those needs in mind as it continues to remain the relevant, vibrant hub on campus, supporting the mission of the communities and campuses it serves.
 “The takeaway is that we, and everyone working in higher ed and working on our campuses today, really need to listen to the voice of students, faculty and alumni — the voice of all of our customers — and really let those insights drive our strategies,” Malat said, adding, “because at the end of the day, if you’re listening, your customers will tell you where you need to go.”